 He has extensive experience with the Deepwater Horizon, including being the academic liaison at the Unified Area Command where he interacted and provided guidance to state, Federal, and BP officials.
 Chris continues to study the Deepwater Horizon, with more than 20 sampling efforts to the Gulf.

 He has testified before Congress several times and frequently briefs members of Congress and the executive branch on oil spills, nanotechnology, science communication, and biofuels.
-Reddy has written more than 25 op-ed pieces about science and policy and given hundreds of interviews for print, radio, and television journalists.
+Reddy has been committed to communicating to the lay public, governmental officials, and media and has written more than 25 op-ed pieces about science and policy and given hundreds of interviews for print, radio, and television journalists.
 He was honored with the 2014 Patterson Award, which is bestowed annually to an international scientist who leads an innovative breakthrough of fundamental significance in environmental geochemistry, particularly in service to society.
-He holds four U.S. patents.
+He holds five U.S. patents.

 Reddy received his B.S. degree in chemistry from Rhode Island College and Ph.D. in chemical oceanography at the University of Rhode Island.
 He received an executive education certificate in management and leadership from MIT and completed Leadership for the 21st Century at Harvard University's Kennedy School of Government.